Human Resource Management MSc/PgDip

 Qualifications or experience

-- A second class honours degree or equivalent in any academic subject and seeking to pursue/continue an HR career.
-Applicants with Chartered Institute of Personnel and Development (CIPD) Level 3 or Level 5 and/or candidates with appropriate work experience will also be considered.
+- A second-class honours degree or equivalent in any academic subject and seeking to pursue/continue a HR career.
+Applicants with appropriate work experience and a Chartered Institute of Personnel and Development (CIPD) Level 3 or 5 qualifications will be considered.
+Applicants may be subject to interview.

 English language requirements